Translating Europe Forum 2024

 16:45 - 17:30

-Translation capacity-building in candidate countries: new opportunities for the language industry?
+Building translation capacity in the candidate countries: new opportunities for the language industry?

 Panel discussion about translator training in countries that want to join the EU and how this impacts the language industry